RainerGaier/Namibia-2026/content/index.md

 At its main centres, the region has facilities such as clinics and hospitals and electrical power supply.

 ---
+### Acknowledgements

+>[!Note]
+>Gratitude to **Barbara Muszynski** for providing invaluable guidance helping us plan this expedition, having done parts of this trip back in 2019 with Johan, but without support vehicles .
+>
+>Shout out to **Martin Malec and Hardy de Kock**, who also shared important  information having travelled these parts on many occasions.
+>

+---

->[!Warning] This site and information has been built for our Expedition group exclusively, please refrain from sharing outside this group.
+>[!Warning] This site and information has been built for our Expedition group exclusively, please don't publish it